CMASCenter/pcluster-cmaq/docs/user_guide/system-requirements.md

 ### Recommended Workflow

-Post-process monthly save output and/or post-processed outputs to S3 Bucket at the end of each month need to determine size of post-processed output
+Post-process monthly save output and/or post-processed outputs to S3 Bucket at the end of each month.

+Still need to determine size of post-processed output (combine output, etc).

       86.5 GB * 31 days = 2,681.5 GB  =  2.6815 TB